Last updated on October 24, 2025

 Wrap Up

 MDFCs look weak but are actually very strong.
-It may not look like much, but how many times have we played a game and got stuck on two lands with lots of 3-drops in hand.
-It’s a very quick road for defeat, that I’ll tell you.
+It may not look like much, but how many times have you played a game and got stuck on two lands with lots of 3-drops in hand?
+It’s a very quick road to defeat, that I’ll tell you.
 Also, kudos for WotC on the design of these cards, because most of the “spells” are conditional spells.

-Topdecking a MDFC land on the late game is awesome, be it in Limited or Constructed, and it gives you more possibilities of sequencing the lands in the early game, while not being overpowered like adventures.
+Topdecking an MDFC land in the late game is awesome, be it in Limited or Constructed, and it gives you more possibilities of sequencing the lands in the early game, while not being overpowered like some adventure cards.

 Thanks for reading everyone, and may you all choose the best use of a modal card in future games.